TU-Delft-DCC/TU-Delft-DCC.github.io/docs/community/contribute.md

 ### Developing and building the guides locally
 1. Fork the repository to your own Github profile
+1. Clone the repository
-1. Configure your development environment in the terminal with `conda env create -f https://raw.githubusercontent.com/TU-Delft-DCC/TU-Delft-DCC.github.io/master/environment.yml`.
+1. Create a conda environment in the terminal with

+    ```bash
+    conda env create -f environment.yml
+    ```
-1. Run `bash build.sh` to generate the documentation.
+1. Run `bash build.sh` to generate the documentation
 1. Go to the `./_build/html/` folder and open the `index.html` file.
-This should launch the website with the latest version in your browser.
+This should open the website in your browser.

 ### Deploying the website in your forked version
 1. Fork the repository to your own Github profile
 1. In your forked repository, under **Settings -> Pages** set Source to `gh-pages` and `/(root)` and press **Save**
 1. Either commit a new change to the repository to trigger the build action or manually trigger the action.
-To manually trigger the action, go to **Actions -> Deploy guides** (left) and press `Run workflow` and `Run workflow`.
+To manually trigger the action, go to **Actions -> Deploy guides** and press `Run workflow` and `Run workflow`.

 ### You want to make some kind of change
 1. (**important**) announce your plan to the rest of the community *before you start working*.
 This announcement should be in the form of a (new) issue;